kubesphere/ks-devops/charts/ks-devops/README.md

 ### Jenkins installation

-Once Helm is set up properly, you can install the chart with the release name `ks-ctl` using the following command in default values:
+Once Helm is set up properly, you can install the chart with the release name `ks-devops` using the following command in default values:

 ```bash
 helm install ks-devops . -n kubesphere-devops-system --create-namespace